LogicReinc/ESP32Watcher/README.md

 After provisioning, you can connect to the device directly to set an endpoint and a key to upload images to.
 Images will be uploaded with a POST: {server}/upstream/upload?key={key} with the image as body.
-Interval species the delay between pictures (This does not include the time it takes to upload it)
+Interval species the delay between pictures (This does not include the time it takes to upload it) I will probably provide the repository for the server at some point, atm some of the dependencies are not yet ready for publishing.

 ![Provisioning Example](interface.jpg)